eireninja/okx-billing/README.md

 - Reports are generated for the current day's trading activity
 - All timestamps are in Irish time (Europe/Dublin timezone)
-- Reports can be generated at any time but typically run at end of day
 - Historical data is preserved in both JSON and CSV formats

 ## 🔒 Security